Stellarium/stellarium/skycultures/modern_journey_to_the_west/description.md

 Corresponding to the modern constellation *Pavo*.

-The wounded offspring of the Peacock Buddha Mother, shot by the prince who would become the King of Purpuria.
+The offspring of the Peacock Buddha Mother, shot by the prince who would become the King of Purpuria.

 ##### Nine-Headed Monstrous Bird